Architecture is a science of buildings.

 Its fast focus capabilities capture perfect shots anytime in any situation.

-Its surprising low-light results make it the ideal choice for photographers who like to capture interior architecture.
+Its surprising low-light results make it ideal for photographers who like to capture interior architecture.

 Lens elements:

-It includes enhanced lens elements for the reduction of any disturbing factor to preserve the image integrity.
+It includes enhanced lens elements to reduce any disturbing factor and preserve image integrity.

 The Nanocrystal and Ultra multi-coating reduce flare or ghosting when photographing against harsh light sources.